nand2tetris/web-ide/nand2tetris/Readme.txt

 The Nand2Tetris Software Suite Hardware Simulator Chip Java API also provides support for implementing a GUI visualization of the chip (similar to the one implemented by the provided ALU, RAM*, ROM32K, ARegister and DRegister chips).
-Implementing chips should extend the Hack.Gates.BuilInGateWithGUI class.
+Implementing chips should extend the Hack.Gates.BuiltInGateWithGUI class.
 See the implementations of this class (located in SimulatorsPackageSource/Hack/Games/BuiltInGateWithGUI.java) and of the aforementioned gui-powered chips for examples and information regarding